-Hand protection (nitrile, rubber or latex gloves) PPE Poster Trans protection (mine, rubber of latex gloves) District Student Support Services Eye protection (safety glasses, goggles or face shield) Other personal protective equipment as determined necessary through the risk assessment In areas where physical distance, as set out in the Return to School Plan, is not possible, maintain an accurate visitor log, and staff and student attendance log.
+PPE Poster Hand protection (nitrile, rubber or latex gloves) District Student Support Services Eye protection (safety glasses, goggles or face shield) Other personal protective equipment as determined necessary through the risk assessment In areas where physical distance, as set out in the Return to School Plan, is not possible, maintain an accurate visitor log, and staff and student attendance log.
 This is in addition to regular school attendance logs.
 Logs must be made available to Public Health for contact tracing purposes if it is identified that a person who tested positive for COVID-19 was present in the school.
 Additional Protection Use non-medical, "community", face coverings for individuals who exhibit symptoms of illness to minimize the risk of transmitting COVID-19.
 Follow the Return to School document protocols.
 Health Canada information on non-medical masks and face coverings Considerations for schools licensed under Food Premises Regulations Return to School: September 2020 plan